-This program helps offenders examine their attitudes, beliefs and thinking patterns.
-This program is endorsed by the National Institute of Corrections and is offered at several prisons and is facilitated by institutional staff.
-All supervision districts offer this program in the community and it is facilitated by Probation and Parole staff.

-• Emergency Medical Technician

-This program is a training program for individuals interested in medical services offered at Kentucky State Reformatory for minimum security inmates.
+- This program helps offenders examine their attitudes, beliefs and thinking patterns.
+This program is endorsed by the National Institute of Corrections and is offered at two prisons and is facilitated by institutional staff.
+Some supervision districts are able to offer this program in the community and it is facilitated by Probation and Parole staff. - Emergency Medical Technician - This program is a training program for individuals interested in medical services offered at Kentucky State Reformatory for minimum security inmates.
 The program is facilitated by certified EMT instructors.